Emmotes/ic_modron_library/docs/laezel.md

 {:/nomarkdown}
 </span>

-The Strong core is far enough ahead of the Modest core that it's the best one to use for Lae'zel.
-That said - you could potentially use the Modest core if the pipes you have favour it.
+The Lawful core is so far ahead of the other cores that it's really the only choice for Lae'zel.

+Remember that the Lawful Core has variable damage.
+Please see the [Variable Core Damage Information](/#variablesTab){:target="_blank"} tab for more detailed information.

 [Back to Top](#top)